DISTREAT/Rotkeappchen/README.md

 # Rotkeappchen - Rotating Captcha

-Rotkeappchen is a design proposal for a [captcha](https://en.wikipedia.org/wiki/CAPTCHA) system that does not require keeping track of challenges and can run completely independent of a database.
+Rotkeappchen is a design proposal for a stateless [captcha](https://en.wikipedia.org/wiki/CAPTCHA) system that does not require keeping track of challenges and can run independently of a database.

+The proposed design may also apply to email verification and other related tasks that require verifying requests.

-This library does not include methods for further processing and generating visual captcha challenges.
+This repository contains a PoC zig library that does not include methods for further processing and generating visual captcha challenges.
 Instead, I suggest you take a look at my other repositories:

 - [CAPTCHA-System](https://github.com/DISTREAT/captcha-system):
 Fully-fledged implementation of Rotkeappchen including CAPTCHA challenge generation.
 - [CAPTCHA-Generator](https://github.com/DISTREAT/captcha-generator):